AnotherMedo/gask/docs/pages/1 - Cask - a Scala HTTP micro-framework.md

 $$$cookies

-Cookies are most easily read by declaring a `: cask.Cookie` parameter; the parameter name is used to fetch the cookie you are interested in.
+Cookies are most easily read by declaring a `: gask.Cookie` parameter; the parameter name is used to fetch the cookie you are interested in.
 Cookies can be stored by setting the `cookie` attribute in the response, and deleted simply by setting `expires = java.time.Instant.EPOCH` (i.e. to have expired a long time